waldronmatt/groundwork/packages/lit-override/README.md

 ## Background

 When building out a design library, I came across situations where I needed a parent component/app to override child component styles and markup.
 Use cases included rendering different combinations of `p` tags, `div` tags, images, and other basic elements.
+Implementing, however, wouldn't be easy for many reasons.
+Dealing with component `shadowroot`s makes overriding particularly difficult.
+There are also reliability issues with race conditions when applying overrides to childen components.

 Ideally, a design system will atomize everything perfectly to create composable components, but oftentimes, requirements can deviate from an optimal solution.
-Updating existing components to support new variants would be preferred, but what if we have situations where component variants differ in styles and markup significantly?
+Updating existing components to support new variants would be preferred, but what if we have situations where component variants differ in styles and markup significantly across different component contexts?

 One option would be to break this out into a separate component, but this can create unwieldy code if styles and markup differ across many components/apps.
 Creating new components grouped together with one centralized component/app per use-case creates additional overhead and boilerplate.
 Another option would be to use regular html and css, but I still wanted to leverage the encapsulation benefits of web components.

+With these override utilities, we have a reliable way to define our override styles and markup at the host instead of increasing complexity on the child component(s).

 ## How it Works